godaddy/warehouse.ai/QUICKSTART.md

 ## Push an asset to Warehouse

 In this example we assume that we have an application call `example-app` that uses Warehouse to store and distrubute its assets.
 The application has two assets called `script.js` and `style.css`, and it runs in three separate environemnts: `development`, `test` and `production`.
+The app has only one locale: `en-US`.
 The assets for each environments are compiled with different parameters, therefore each enviroment references to different CDN files (files in different environments have different fingerprint).

 Our application assets can be compiled with the `NODE_ENV=<env> npm run build` command where `<env>` is the environment for which the assets are getting builded for.